El Salvador Country Summary

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in El Salvador was undertaken by the Financial Action Task Force (FATF) in 2010.
-According to that Evaluation, El Salvador was deemed Compliant for 11 and Largely Compliant for 12 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 2 of the 6 Core Recommendations.
+The latest Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in El Salvador was undertaken in 2024.
+According to the follow-up Evaluation, El Salvador was deemed Compliant for 6 and Largely Compliant for 25 of the FATF 40 Recommendations.
+It was deemed Highly effective for 0 and Substantially Effective 1 of the Effectiveness ratings.

 Sanctions